-is Co-Director of the INSEAD Blue Ocean Strategy Institute and The Boston Consulting Group Bruce D. Henderson Chair Professor of Strategy and International Management at INSEAD, France (the world’s second largest business school).
+W. Chan Kim is The Boston Consulting Group Bruce D. Henderson Chair Professor of Strategy and International Management at INSEAD, France (the world’s second largest business school) and Co-Director of the INSEAD Blue Ocean Strategy Institute.
 Prior to joining INSEAD, he was a professor at the University of Michigan Business School, USA.
 He has served as a board member as well as an advisor for a number of multinational corporations in Europe, the U.S. and the Asia Pacific region.
 He is an advisory member for the European Union and serves as an advisor to several countries.
 He was born in Korea.

 Kim is a Fellow of the World Economic Forum.
 He has published numerous articles on strategy and management which can be found in The Academy of Management Journal, Management Science, Organization Science, Strategic Management Journal, Administrative Science Quarterly, Journal of International Business Studies, Harvard Business Review, Sloan Management Review, and others.
 The Journal of International Management recognizes Kim as one of the world’s most influential academic journal authors in global strategy.
 He also has published numerous articles in The Wall Street Journal, The Wall Street Journal Europe, The New York Times, The Financial Times and The Asian Wall Street Journal, among others.

-Kim ranked No. 2 in The Thinkers50 listing of the World’s Top Management Gurus, in 2011 and 2013.
-In 2014, Kim, along with his colleague Renée Mauborgne,received the Carl S. Sloane Award for Excellence from the Association of Management Consulting Firms due to the impact their management research has made on the global consulting industry.
+Kim has been consistently ranked in the top 3 in The Thinkers50 listing of the World’s Top Management Gurus.
+In 2014, Kim, along with his colleague Renée Mauborgne, received the Carl S. Sloane Award for Excellence from the Association of Management Consulting Firms due to the impact their management research has made on the global consulting industry.
 He also won the 2011 Thinkers50 Strategy Award.
 Kim was selected for the 2011 Leadership Hall of Fame by Fast Company magazine and was named among the world’s top five best business school professors in 2013 by MBA Rankings.

 Kim co-founded the Blue Ocean Strategy Network (BOSN), a global community of practice on the Blue Ocean Strategy family of concepts that they created.
 BOSN embraces academics, consultants, executives, and government officers.